ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 .. note::

   For workflow job templates with promptable fields that are required, but do not have a default, you must provide those values when creating a node before the **Select** button becomes enabled.
 The two cases that disable the **Select** button until a value is provided via the **Prompt** button: 1) when you select the **Prompt on Launch** checkbox in a workflow job template, but do not provide a default, or 2) when you create a survey question that is required but do not provide a default answer.
 However, this is **NOT** the case with credentials.
 Credentials that require a password on launch are **not permitted** when creating a workflow node, since everything needed to launch the node must be provided when the node is created.
-So, if a workflow job template prompts for credentials, |at| prevents you from being able to select a credential that requires a password.
+So, if a workflow job template prompts for credentials, AWX prevents you from being able to select a credential that requires a password.

   You must also click **Select** when the prompt wizard closes in order to apply the changes at that node.
 Otherwise, any changes you make will revert back to the values set in the actual job template.